 Beware of the manholes around the buildings!
 There were several hidden enough to cause some damage.
 Either way, I would not come here at night.
 It was a bit scary despite the well-lit setting.

 We stayed in Berlin for 3 days.
 Since we couchsurfed, living expenses were eliminated.
-We spent the nights walking around the city and visiting most tourist attractions by foot.
+We spent the nights walking around the city and visiting most tourist attractions on foot.

 - The hop on hop off bus that we took was around €20